 Tourism data is the collection of information about tourism in a specific country or region.
-People usually organize the data into inbound or outbound travel and track flights, car rentals, hotel stays, visits to attractions, and more.
+The data is usually organized into inbound and outbound travel.
+Variants such as flights, car rentals, hotel stays, visits to attractions, and more are usually recorded.

 The United Nations World Tourist Organization (UNWTO) is one of the largest providers of tourism data, with a focus on sustainable and accessible tourism.
 The UNWTO tracks tourist arrivals, departures, and spending worldwide, with data going back decades.

 Aside from UNWTO, different public and private services collect tourist data.
 These data providers include border control, public and private transport companies.
-Additionally, tourism-dependent companies like restaurants, hotels, and others contribute to tourism data.
+Additionally, tourism-dependent companies are also high contributors to this data, these companies include places like restaurants, hotels, and tourist attractions.

-Finally, banks and other financial institutes record data on travel expenditure by traveler, receipts as share of exports, and more.
+Finally, banks and other financial institutes record data on travel expenditure by travelers, as well as export taxes paid, and more.

 Common attributes of tourism data include domestic and foreign arrivals and departures, traveler expenditures, national revenue generated from the industry, and the number of local residents working in the industry, the capacity and demand for accommodations.
 Additional attributes of this data may also include current events and seasons which affect regional or global tourism.